-Any hire is tainted when ethnicity and gender are used as a criterion to qualify.
+A new hire is tainted when ethnicity and gender are used as criteria to qualify.
 This is true whenever the standard for such employment is based on anything other than the best person for the position.
 I cannot, in good conscience, understand the benefit of announcing that your organization is going to hire a “person of color” or “a woman.”

 These kinds of virtue signals harm the person selected more than any gain from the court of public opinion hoped to be obtained from disclosing this criterion.
 Suppose the position for the appointment is a supervisory or managerial role.
 In that case, things are made worse as those led by the new hire recognize the selection was based on something other than the best-qualified person.

 Ketanji Jackson’s parents were educators and graduates from historically black colleges and universities.
 Ketanji’s mother, Ellery Brown, served as a principal, and her father, Jhonny Brown, was a lawyer by profession.
 Jackson’s parents must be proud of the hard work and sacrifice they have made to see their daughter rise to this point.
 Why allow affirmative action to stain her efforts?
 It’s unnecessary.